Considering a vacation in South Africa? These 10 reasons to go will get you to click the confirm button!

 6. Discover the history of South Africa

 The history of South Africa is as diverse as its wildlife and landscapes.
-Just outside of Durban, you can visit an authentic Zulu village, where you can learn about their culture, traditions, and enjoy performances of traditional dancing and singing.
+Just outside of Durban, you can visit an authentic Zulu village, where you can learn about their culture, and traditions, and enjoy performances of traditional dancing and singing.
 Zulu culture is very much tied to the region, so it’s well worth the visit to understand the important role it has and continues to play in South African society.
-A part of South African history that can’t be overlooked is Apartheid.
-This policy of segregation came to an end in the early 1990s with a series of steps that ultimately led to a democratically elected government in 1994.
-Famously, Nelson Mandela spent 27 years incarcerated, 18 years of which were spent on the now decomissoned prison on Robben Island.
-The prison is now a museum, and it is a sobering experience that anyone who travels to South Africa should make time to do.
+A visit to the Maloti-Drakensberg Park is well worth a visit when you stay in the beautiful province of KwaZulu-Natal.
+With many glamping options to choose from that, all boast stunning views of this mountain range.

-In South Africa, weather is the last thing you need to worry about.
+In South Africa, the weather can vary depending on the region and the season in which you visit.
+However, summers and winters are generally mild with as many 2,500 hours of sunshine throughout the year, so it’s fair to say the last thing you need to worry about is the weather.
 The climate is such that this is a year-round destination.
-In the summer months between November and February, the Cape area has beautiful hot, dry weather, and the winter months still remain warm, with highs of around 25°C (77°F).
-With temperatures like that, how can you resist a visit to South Africa?
+In the summer months between November and February, the Western Cape area has beautiful hot, dry weather, with highs of around 25°C (77°F).
+And with so much sunlight, even in the winter months, how can you resist a visit to South Africa?

 8. Explore the best beaches in South Africa